Good MCAT Score

 - Biological Sciences: In this section, the students are supposed to solve problems of biology and organic chemistry.

 The students are allotted separate scores for each section of MCAT.
 Barring the Writing Sample, the other three sections are scored on a level of 1 to 15, where 1 is the lowest score and 15 is the highest.
 The raw scores are calculated at first then converted into the appropriate scale ranging from 1 to 15.
 The conversion of raw score ensures equality and a better assessment of the skill and competence of each student.
 As far as the Writing Sample is concerned, it is scored twice on a range of 1 to 6, which is the raw score and then converted to an alphabetic scale ranging from J to T where J is the lowest and T is the highest.
 The students can get similar alphabetic scores despite differences in individual scores.

-Although it is difficult to predict what a good MCAT score is, a student should get around 11 or more to qualify for getting admission in top medical schools.
-On the other hand, there are several factors that should be considered while determining a good MCAT score.
+Although it is difficult to predict what a good score is, a student should get around 11 or more to qualify for getting admission in top medical schools.
+On the other hand, there are several factors that should be considered while determining good marks.
 These factors include the branch of Medicine that a student wants to opt followed by GPA and the school to which he/she has applied.
-For seeking admission in John Hopkins or Harvard School of Medicine, a student should get anywhere around 11.6 to 11.9, which is considered as a good MCAT score.
+For seeking admission in John Hopkins or Harvard School of Medicine, a student should get anywhere around 11.6 to 11.9, which is considered as a good score.

 7 Tips to Obtain Good MCAT Score